funkhaus/wp-shopify/README.md

 When you add new product(s) to your Shopify store, you'll need to refresh your products in Wordpress.

-From your WP backend, go to __Settings > WP-Shopify__, set your refresh preferences with the checkboxes, and hit 'Refresh Products.'
+From your WP backend, go to Tools > Shopify, set your refresh preferences with the checkboxes, and hit 'Refresh Products.'
 This will automatically pull product data from your linked Shopify store into Wordpress.

 ### Permalink Structure Slug

-You'll see this option under __Settings > WP-Shopify__.
+You'll see this option under Tools > Shopify.
 Changing its value will rewrite the store's parent directory:

 ```
 // Permalink Structure Slug set to 'store'